 10 Of The Best Turkish Foods To Add To Your Holiday Menu

 If you like pizza with a difference, you’ll love lahmacun.
-This is a flatbread, typically topped with ground lamb, spices, and tomatoes.
-It’s cooked in a wood-fired oven until the edges are crispy and it’s super-delicious!
+It’s cooked in a wood-fired oven until the edges are crispy, and it’s super-delicious!
+This flatbread is typically topped with ground lamb, spices, and tomatoes.

-Roll it up with salad leaves in the middle and a squeeze of lemon for a tasty treat that you’ll certainly want to repeat.
+Roll it up with salad leaves in the middle and a squeeze of lemon for a tasty treat that you’ll undoubtedly want to repeat.

-Also known as chicken shish, this is marinated chunks of chicken threaded onto a skewer and barbecued until succulent and truly wonderful.
+Also known as chicken shish, this is marinated chunks of chicken threaded onto a skewer and barbecued until succulent and genuinely wonderful.

 Usually served on a piece of tortilla wrap (known as lavas) with salad on the side, you’ll be full without realizing it, although you’ll still want to try another piece.

-Okay, so there is some debate as to who actually invented baklava and you will find it all over the Middle East and in the Balkans too, but it’s extremely popular and very easy to find in Turkey, so you have to eat at least a piece (or five) whilst you’re there.
+Okay, so there is some debate as to who actually invented baklava, and you will find it all over the Middle East and in the Balkans too, but it’s extremely popular and effortless to find in Turkey, so you have to eat at least a piece (or five) while you’re there.

-For those who aren’t sure, this is a flaky pastry sweet which comes in all different varieties.
-The traditional option contains pistachio nuts and drizzled in honey.
-Not so great for the waistline but oh-so-wonderful for the taste-buds!
+For those who aren’t sure, this is a flaky pastry sweet that comes in all different varieties.
+The traditional option contains pistachio nuts and is drizzled in honey.
+Not so great for the waistline but oh-so-wonderful for the taste buds!

-Try and find gozleme made the traditional way, and avoid the ones you find rolled up in bakeries.
+Try finding gozleme made the traditional way, and avoid the ones you find rolled up in bakeries.
 You’ll know when it’s traditional because you’ll see the ladies in the restaurants rolling the thin dough and cooking it over a huge, round hot plate.

-Another pastry-type dish, borek comes in all different types, and again the most common are mince meat, cheese, potato, and cheese and spinach.
-You’ll find borek normally served for breakfast, but it’s an all-day kind of affair.
+Another pastry-type dish, borek, comes in all different types, and again the most common are mincemeat, cheese, potato, cheese, and spinach.
 You’ll see locals eating it with tea, but if you want a sweet treat, try the plain version with sweet pudding sugar sprinkled over the top!
+You’ll find borek customarily served for breakfast, but it’s an all-day kind of affair.

-Guvec is a staple dish in most Turkish households and it’s a hearty and truly delicious meal to try.
-This is a stew, typically with lamb but you’ll also find it with beef too.
-The meat is cooked slowly until super-tender, with carrots, potatoes, peas, peppers, onions, mushrooms, and the sauce it is surrounded by is often a little tomatoey, a tiny bit spicy, and very warming.
+Guvec is a staple dish in most Turkish households, and it’s a hearty and truly delicious meal to try.
+This is a stew, typically with lamb, but you’ll also find it with beef.
+The meat is simmered until super-tender, with carrots, potatoes, peas, peppers, onions, mushrooms, and the sauce it is surrounded by is often a little tomatoey, a tiny bit spicy very warming.

 Eat it with bread, and if you want to go totally authentic, avoid the fork and simply dig in, using the bread as a scooping aid!

-Menemen is another breakfast dish but you’ll find people eating this all day long, such is its popularity.
-Menemen is made with peppers, tomatoes and eggs, and a tiny bit of spice to add extra flavour.
+Menemen is another breakfast dish, but you’ll find people eating this all day long; such is its popularity.
+Menemen is made with peppers, tomatoes, and eggs and a little spice to add extra flavor.
 It’s a real treat and super addictive!
-Again, use the bread to eat it and be sure to drink a glass or two of Turkish tea (cay) beside it.
+Again, use the bread to eat it, and be sure to drink a glass or two of Turkish tea (cay) beside it.

 If you go to a restaurant and order testi kebab, especially in Istanbul, you can expect to pay a fair amount for it, but it’s worthwhile if you find a good one.
-This is a guvec style of stew but the difference is that it is cooked in a clay pot in the oven, helping to give the meat a truly tender and succulent taste.
+This is a guvec style of stew, but the difference is that it is cooked in a clay pot in the oven, helping to give the meat a genuinely tender and succulent taste.

-When served, they will smash the clay pot open, and the contents will still be cooking on your plate.
+They will smash the clay pot open when served, and the contents will still be cooking on your plate.
 Delicious!

-When you translate this, it basically comes out as ‘fish and bread’, or a fish sandwich, but it’s so much more than that!
+It basically comes out as ‘fish and bread’ or a fish sandwich when you translate this, but it’s so much more than that!